Etika: Disappearance and death

-At midnight on June 20, 2019, a pre-recorded video titled "I'm sorry" was uploaded to Amofah's TR1Iceman channel.
+At midnight on June 20, 2019, a pre-recorded video titled "I'm sorry" was automatically uploaded to Amofah's TR1Iceman channel.
 In the video, Amofah walks through the streets of New York City talking about his mental health and suicidal thoughts along with the negative aspects of social media.
 He apologizes for pushing people away from him while also advising caution towards the overuse of social media.
 The video's description contained an apologetic note written by Amofah that expressed a similar sentiment.
 YouTube soon removed the video for violating its Community Guidelines, although the video was later reposted to other outlets.
-After leaving some of his personal belongings on the pedestrian walkway, Amofah jumped from the Manhattan Bridge and drowned.
+After leaving some of his belongings on the pedestrian walkway, Amofah jumped from the Manhattan Bridge and drowned.

 Amofah was reported missing to the New York City Police Department (NYPD) the day after the "I'm sorry" video was uploaded.
 Shortly after his disappearance, fellow Internet personalities and his fans tried reaching out to him to offer help and show their appreciation for his work over the years.
 A tweet Amofah had posted on June 2 where he asked when his next mental breakdown should occur received notice amid his disappearance.
 Amofah's belongings were soon discovered on the pedestrian walkway of the Manhattan Bridge.
 (Note: Sources differ on the date that Amofah's belongings were found; The Daily Dot claimed that the police found his belongings on June 19, while The Verge, Kotaku and Digital Trends claim his belongings were found on June 22.)
 They included a backpack, wallet, laptop bag, cell phone, a change of clothes, and a Nintendo Switch.

 On the evening of June 24, a body was observed near Pier 16 at the South Street Seaport, approximately half a mile (0.8 km) down the East River from where Amofah's belongings were recovered, and reported to the NYPD.
 By the morning of June 25, the NYPD and emergency medical services had recovered the body, confirmed it was Amofah, and stated that he was dead at the point of discovery.
 The following day, the Office of Chief Medical Examiner confirmed the cause of death was suicide by drowning.
 He was 29 years old.